davitpapikyan/davitpapikyan/README.md

 - Hi, I’m Davit Papikyan
 - I’m interested in Machine Learning and Mathematics.
-- I’m currently studying at the Technical University of Munich in Mathematics in Data Science Master's program.
+- Currently studying at the Technical University of Munich in Mathematics in Data Science Master's program.
 - Email: davidpyan3@gmail.com